November 20, 2025

 Leading doctors rejected Snow’s evidence:

-• Houses and sewers near Broad Street Pump built on 1665 plague burial site.
+• Houses near Broad Street Pump built on 1665 plague burial site.

 • Sewers produce foul odors from rotting material/human waste